aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 4. On the Options page, you can create tags or configure other advanced options.
 These are not required for this lab.
 5. Click **Next**.
 6. On the Review page, verify that the template, key pair, SSH CIDR range, and other options, if any, are correct.
-7. Click Create.
+7. Select **I acknowledge that AWS CloudFormation might create IAM resources.** and click **Create**.
 The stack will be created in a few minutes.
 8. If not already selected, select your stack by clicking on the check box to the left of your stack.
 9. Click on the Events tab and refresh periodically to monitor the creation of your stack.</p>